Risk markers by sex for in-hospital mortality in patients with acute coronary syndrome: a machine learning approach: Material and methods

 \subsection{Validation of risk markers}

-A set of expert cardiologists evaluated the reliability and utility of identified markers.
-This validation consists in determining whether these markers are useful for predicting mortality in routine clinical practice.
-Additionally, we compared the identified markers with a longitudinal-cohort study for STEMI and NSTEMI patients, called RENASCA\cite{borrayo_sanchez_stemi_2018}, the first real-world study describing the features that contribute to mortality in both populations.
+A set of cardiologists evaluated the reliability and relevance of the identified markers, to determine whether the markers are useful for predicting mortality in routine clinical practice.
+Additionally, we compared the identified markers with a longitudinal-cohort study focusing on STEMI and NSTEMI for a real-world study in Mexico called RENASCA~\cite{borrayo_sanchez_stemi_2018}.